 We Can Fit The Following Radiators

 We have a fully qualified and certified electrician on our team who can fit any lighting you wish to have in your bathroom.
 Again our bathroom designer will help you choose the best lighting for your situation.

 - Cabinet lights

 - Mirror lights

-Bathroom Installation in Basildon, Canvey Island, Rayleigh, Benfleet, Wickford and the rest of Essex.
+We have bathroom fitters in Basildon, Canvey Island, Rayleigh, Benfleet, Wickford, and Essex.

 Get A Quote

-We have just gone through a brief overview of some of the stuff we do when it comes to installing bathrooms if you’d like to discuss further or would like our bathroom fitter to supply a free no-obligation quote please contact us using the phone numbers or contact form below.
+We have just gone through a brief overview of some of the stuff we do when installing bathrooms.
+If you’d like to discuss further or would like our bathroom fitter to supply a free no-obligation quote, please contact us using the phone numbers or contact form below.